theodi/data-sharing-abm-model/model_document/model_document.md

 ## Relevant files for the model

 * `simulation.py`: has the main function `run` to run the model
-* `setup_sim.py`: sets up categories, needs, capital, privacy score, privacy concern, porting, ...
+* `setup_sim.py`: sets up categories, needs, capital, privacy score, privacy concern, porting
 * `needs.py`: wraps the functions used to draw from need profiles
 * `beta_distr`: functions that derive the parameters $\alpha, \beta$ for the beta distribution based on the mode and variance provided by the user
 * `data_handling.py`: mostly implemented in numba for speed gains, this module deals with data requests and porting data